-Today’s blog post is a great topic and covers working remotely with Davis Frame on your new timber frame home and was written by our salesman Mike Pollari.
+Today’s blog post is a great topic and covers working remotely with Davis Frame on your new timber frame home written by our salesman Mike Pollari.
 Mike has some great insight to offer on working on new timber frame home projects with clients remotely.
-A couple of recent distant projects he has worked on include Arkansas and Missouri.
+Two recent distant projects he has worked on include Arkansas and Missouri.
 We are no strangers to shipping our timber frames nationwide!

 One of the benefits of being a company that has been in business as long as Davis Frame Company has is that we can safely say we were one of the early companies to help mainstream the use of timber frame construction into homes throughout the United States.
-That being said, one of the hardest questions to answer for people is “How do you sell your timber frame package to me when you’re so far away?”
+That being said, one of the hardest questions to answer for people is “How do you sell your timber frame package when you’re so far away?”
 I hear this every day from not only potential clients but builders we work with.
-It’s no secret that Davis Frame Company is a small timber frame and panelized company in a rural area of New Hampshire, but we have the ability to use the technology of Google Earth to view your site and also integrate virtual online meetings in our design process to bridge that gap.
+It’s no secret that Davis Frame Company is a small timber frame and panelized company in a rural area of New Hampshire, but we can use the technology of Google Earth to view your site and also integrate virtual online meetings in our design process to bridge that gap.

 It’s safe to say when you’re designing your dream house it would be a lot easier to see someone face to face when you’re looking to make decisions, but often many of our clients within driving distance work with us virtually, as it’s more convenient for their schedules.
-Our process is pretty much the same for all clients and the whole design process can be achieved remotely.
+Our process is the same for all clients and the whole design process can be achieved remotely.

 We have been very successful working with clients from all over the U.S., including the Northeast, Mid-West, West Coast and even the island of Grand Cayman.
 The number one reason clients work with us is that they develop a comfort level with the project manager they’ve been assigned which makes them feel more comfortable about designing their home.
 Building a relationship and trust early on is key for our clients.